 We hope our patients can be reassured that as a research active practice we are forward thinking and strive to do our best for them.
-Please select the link to see our short slideshow explaining our Research Trials.
+Please click here to see our short slideshow explaining our Research Trials (PDF, 1.33MB).

 Research helps us find evidence-supported answers to improve treatments and quality of life for patients now and in the future.

 - Disease prevention